mavera12/EHR/Dev-Days.md

 _Estimate 5-10 minutes and 5-10 GB storage_

 ## POST all the data to a server

+Do not do this step for the tutorial today.
+Skip due to time constraints...

 ```
 cd output/fhir/
 for file in *; do curl --write-out '.' http://hapi.fhir.org/baseR4 --data-binary "@$file" -H "Content-Type: application/fhir+json" > /dev/null; done;